The 10 cheapest cities to live in the world

 Portugal is one of the cheapest countries in western Europe.
 The capital city of Lisbon is growing more touristy every day, so it’s getting more expensive.
 But the northern city of Porto is still very affordable.

-Porto is often overlooked by travelers who want to visit Lisbon and the Algarve in the south.
-But northern Portugal is stunning.
+Porto is often overlooked by travelers who want to visit Lisbon, but is one the best european cities to visit.
+The northern Portugal is stunning.
 It’s full of vineyards and wineries, quiet beachside towns, blue-tiled cathedrals, and bustling modern cities.

 Public transport, living costs, drinks and food in Portugal are all quite affordable.